-There are currently no LEAs now required to identify “high poverty schools” and meet MoEquity requirements for SY2021-2022 based on a review of FY 2022 School Finance data.
+Based on this additional exception pathway, no LEAs were required to identify “high poverty schools” and meet MoEquity requirements for SY2021-2022 based on a review of FY 2022 School Finance data.
 ADE further projects that this will continue for SY2022-2023 based on a review of preliminary FY2023 data.

 The following information was submitted to the U.S. Department of Education for LEA Maintenance of Equity (MoEquity), per the requirements of 2004(c) of the American Rescue Plan Act:

 Step 1: Identify the number of schools that must be identified

 Divide the total number schools served by the LEA by 4, and then round up.
 For example, and LEA with 9 schools must identify 3 High Poverty Schools (9/4=2.25; round up for 3 schools)

 ADE has pre-determined the number of High Poverty schools that each LEA must identify.

 Step 2: Determine the poverty rate for each school in the LEA